ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 All communication between those services goes through the API.

 * **Multiple frontend applications use the same backend.**
-And often these applications are created by separate teams.
+Often these applications are created by separate teams.

 * **API carry business value.**
 Yes, there is money in your API.